Governor Whitmer Announces Proposal To Invest In Affordable, High-Quality Child Care For Michigan Families

 (CBS DETROIT)- Affordable and adequate child care is in high demand, especially during the pandemic.
 During a press conference Monday, Governor Whitmer along with Lt.
 Governor Gilchrist and Oakland County dignitaries, announced a plan that will not only help working families in Michigan, but also childcare providers.

-“There’s just not enough quality, affordable child care that can meet the needs of Michigan families and children,” said Governor Whitmer.READ MORE: Michigan Reports 338 New COVID-19 Cases, 8 Deaths
+“There’s just not enough quality, affordable child care that can meet the needs of Michigan families and children,” said Governor Whitmer.READ MORE: Former Gov. Rick Snyder Trial Begins For Alleged Involvement In Flint Water Crisis

 From the play yard of the Babes in Toyland education center in Troy, Governor Whitmer announced a proposal that would invest $1.4 billion in federal child care funding.
 She says the funding will make child care more affordable and expands access to high-quality child care statewide.